florianhartig/DHARMa/DHARMa/cran-comments.md

 'Residual Diagnostics for HierArchical (Multi-level / Mixed) Regression Models' 'Residual Diagnostics for HierArchical (Multi-Level / Mixed) Regression Models'

---> To me this looked fine
+--> This seems fine to me.
+AFAIKS, the spelling is as intendend, and the title is in title case